Haberkamp/roving-focus/README.md

 - `focusable`: `boolean`
 - `active`: `boolean`
-- `position`: `{ row: number; column: number }` - The position of the item in the grid.
-Required when orientation is "grid".
 - `asChild`: `boolean` - Uses the child element as the root element.
 - `as`: `React.ElementType` - Allows you to pass a custom element as the root element.